google/comprehensive-rust/src/smart-pointers/box.md

 :                         :     :                                               :
 '- - - - - - - - - - - - -'     '- - - - - - - - - - - - - - - - - - - - - - - -'
 ```
 <details>

+* `Box` is like `std::unique_ptr` in C++, except that it's guaranteed to be not null.
+* In the above example, you can even leave out the `*` in the `println!` statement thanks to `Deref`.
+* A `Box` can be useful when you:
+   * have a type whose size that can't be known at compile time, but the Rust compiler wants to know an exact size.
+   * want to transfer ownership of a large amount of data.
+To avoid copying large amounts of data on the stack, instead store the data on the heap in a `Box` so only the pointer is moved.

 * If `Box` was not used and we attempted to embed a `List` directly into the `List`,
 the compiler would not compute a fixed size of the struct in memory (`List` would be of infinite size).